TheNewtonCapstone/blog/_posts/first-milestone.md

 Once we got the environment up, we were ready to run any ONNX model we wanted.
 The final hurdle was getting the communication right.
 Just a heads-up: if you ever work with micro-ROS, think hard about memory management.
 It’s a pain you don’t want.

 ### Software: The Ideal Environment
 This is where the sky is blue and the sun is shining... for now.
-Since we had a working model which could balance itself in the simulation, we decided our next move would be to try to mimic real-life in isaac sim as close as possible.
-Houssam took care of domain randomization while Augusto was using perlin noise terrain generation for the terrain randomization.
+Since we had a working model which could balance itself in a flat simulated environment, we decided our next move would be to try to mimic real-life in Isaac Sim as closely as possible.
+Houssam took care of domain randomization while Augusto used perlin noise for procedural terrain generation.